Rose Tico: Cobalt Squadron

-Although Rose Tico was first conceived for the film Star Wars: The Last Jedi (2017), her backstory is established in the mid-grade canon novel Star Wars: The Last Jedi: Cobalt Squadron (2017), by Elizabeth Wein.
+Although Rose Tico was first conceived for the film Star Wars: The Last Jedi (2017), her backstory is established in the mid-grade canon novel Star Wars: The Last Jedi: Cobalt Squadron (2017), by Elizabeth E. Wein.
 The novel and film were both released on December 15, 2017, and Cobalt Squadron is set just before and during the events of Star Wars: The Force Awakens (2015), the first film in the Star Wars sequel trilogy.
 Dialogue that referred to parts of the novel's backstory was included in the original The Last Jedi script, but was cut from the final film.
 Rose is the primary protagonist of the novel along with her older sister, Paige Tico, who was portrayed by Veronica Ngo during a brief appearance in the film.
 Although their parents are not featured as characters in the novel, the reference book Star Wars: The Last Jedi: The Visual Dictionary establishes that the Tico sisters had a close relationship with their parents, Hue and Thanya, who raised them to have a strong sense of right and wrong.
 Rose and Paige were raised on the planet Hays Minor, the impoverished mining planet in the Otomok star system far beyond the policing efforts of the New Republic government.
 Hays Minor is one of the first places to be victimized by the First Order, an autocratic military dictatorship seeking to control the galaxy.
 The First Order used the planet to test its weapons and kidnap children to indoctrinate as stormtroopers.
 As a result, Rose developed a hatred of the First Order starting in her early childhood.
-The Tico sisters join the Resistance, a paramilitary organization led by General Leia Organa fighting against the First Order.
-The two work together on a bomber spacecraft called the Cobalt Hammer, where Paige is a gunner and Rose was a mechanical engineer.
-Despite her lack of formal training, Rose receives the post due to her extensive mechanical knowledge.
+The Tico sisters joined the Resistance, a paramilitary organization led by General Leia Organa fighting against the First Order.
+The two worked together on a bomber spacecraft called the Cobalt Hammer, where Paige was a gunner and Rose was a mechanical engineer.
+Despite her lack of formal training, Rose received the post due to her extensive mechanical knowledge.
 Rose and Paige each wear matching medallions resembling the insignia of their home system of Otomok.